 We have come a long way since those early days, each generation of breeders building on the work of the previous generation, trying new combinations, adding different genetics.

-Anyway, that 'Alpha' is still being growing today says much about it's general garden worthiness.
+'Alpha' is still being growing today which says much about its general garden worthiness.
 Gradually turns to pink in summer with silvery overtones from the tiny hairs.
 Small/medium in size.